Tan Wah Piow: Tan Wah Piow responds

 On his one-year prison term, Tan alleged that the illegal assembly and riot which took place at the Pioneer Industries Employees Union (PIEU) headquarters in the Jurong Industrial Estate was a 'frame-up" involving Phey Yew Kok, who was then the general secretary of PIEU.
 He claimed that it was "union officers" themselves who smashed up their own premises at the PIEU and says that at the time of the incident, he was instead seen outside the PIEU office by a Straits Times reporter, among others.

-In 2016, after Phey's conviction for criminal breach of trust in 2016, Tan wrote to the Attorney-General V. K. Rajah to overturn his 1975 criminal conviction for rioting.
+In 2016, after Phey's conviction for criminal breach of trust in 2016, Tan wrote to the Attorney-General V. K. Rajah to quash his 1975 criminal conviction for rioting.
+However, AGC stated that it is unable to quash Tan's conviction as it can only be done by the Court in Singapore.
+The AGC also stated that Mr Tan could have appealed his conviction in 1975, which he did not.